MatthiasBenaets/avarts/README.md

 Now if you want to use your own API key, you can request one via the link above.\
 This key can be passed as a variable `PUBLIC_LOCATION_API`.

+### Database URL
+At the moment, not all requests to the database run server side.
+Therefore if you plan on hosting your Avarts instance on the internet, a URL needs to exist to communicate with the database.
+By default this URL is `http://127.0.0.1:8090` but if it needs to be publicly available, set the variable `PUBLIC_DB_URL`.
+It recommended to not use any trailing slashes.

 ## Images

 **Home Page**